 - Provide a secure outdoor space.
 Double-check your yard is fully enclosed and secure so that your puppy won’t have a chance to escape.
 A shady area and plenty of water would also benefit your pet.
-Avoid using lawn pesticides and other household pesticides or herbicides as studies show correlation with an increase risk of certain cancers.
+Avoid using lawn pesticides and other household pesticides or herbicides as studies show a correlation with an increased risk of certain cancers.

 - Consider installing puppy gates.
 Use puppy gates to block off any areas of your home you don’t want your puppy to have access to.
-Pro tip: for medium to large breeds you may need to stack two baby gates (i.e., place one on top of another), since larger puppies will jump or climb out of the typical gates.
+Pro tip: for medium to large breeds you may need to stack two baby gates (i.e., place one on top of another) since larger puppies will jump or climb out of the typical gates.

 - Calming environment.
 The modern dog's environment is frequently limited to urban settings, and urban life typically involves being subjected to numerous, repetitive, and often very intense visual and auditory stimuli.
 It’s of the utmost importance to ensure that your puppy doesn't connect the surroundings with feelings of anxiety or any other unpleasant experiences.